jmetzger/training-sles-15/filesysteme.md

 ```
 Good for bigger files (Performance)
 Bad Performance on small files
-So it is mainly used
+So it is mainly used for databases
+Schneller Filesystem check
 ```

 ## Ext4:

 ```
-Verbesserung von ext2
+Verbesserung von ext3
 Journalbasiert, abwärtskompatibel
 Rocksolid
 Quicker but not so many Features for Data Integrity